Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Constraint and Flux momentum maps

-where we identified $T_{\h_\smbullet(\phi)}\dual{\fG}_\text{loc}$ with $\dual{\fG}_\text{loc}$. \end{remark}
+where we identified $T_{\h_\smbullet(\phi)}\dual{\fG}_\mathrm{loc}$ with $\dual{\fG}_\mathrm{loc}$. \end{remark}

-An important notion for us will be given by the \emph{off- and on-shell flux spaces} as the image of the off- and on-shell flux maps: \begin{definition}[Flux spaces] Let $h_\smbullet : \X \to \dual{\fG}_\text{loc}$ be the adjusteed flux map, and define
+Finally, we introduce the important notions of \emph{off- and on-shell flux spaces:} \begin{definition}[Flux spaces] Let $h_\smbullet : \X \to \dual{\fG}_\mathrm{loc}$ be the adjusted flux map, and define the \emph{off}- and \emph{on-shell flux spaces}, respectively, as